input-output-hk/essential-cardano-content/content/article/introducing-the-cardano-evm-sidechain.md

 The EVM sidechain will replace Ethereum’s proof-of-work consensus algorithm with Ouroboros Byzantine Fault Tolerance (OBFT) consensus protocol.
 OBFT is an implementation of Ouroboros that is able to tolerate Byzantine faults.
 OBFT offers good transaction processing at full network speed and instant transaction confirmation as well as proof of settlement.

 Consensus is typically dependent on a fixed number of its validators (nodes), and the OBFT protocol does not presume that nodes can be dynamic.
-The EVM sidechain expands the initial OBFT protocol to allow for a _dynamic validator set_.
-This means that the block-producing nodes will be dynamically switched in and out of the fixed group used to choose the next block-producing node.
+The EVM sidechain expands the initial OBFT protocol to allow for a *dynamic validator set*.
+Dynamism will come from committee rotation, but the pool size will stay fixed.
 The Cardano ledger enables the dynamic validator set feature by acting as a single source of truth to help in the selection of block-producing nodes.

 **Permissionless approach**